ddoeppner/one-record-server-first-steps/README.md

 - Creating Logistics Objects
 - Updating Logistics Objects

-The tutorial is based on the ONE Record API specification v2.0.0, ONE Record API data model v3.0.0, and the NE:ONE Server v1.1.0.
+The tutorial is based on the ONE Record API specification v2.0.0, ONE Record data model v3.0.0, and the NE:ONE Server v1.1.0.

 ### Important Terms and Concepts